Confessions of a Fauxmad: Notes on Really, Really Wanting a Home

 One of my Shanghai neighbours, up the road.

-28 thoughts on “Confessions of a Fauxmad: Notes on Really, Really Wanting a Home”
+28 responses to “Confessions of a Fauxmad: Notes on Really, Really Wanting a Home”

 By the way, the fact that you’re a traveling domestic goddess?
 Earns you automatic sexy points.
 Still envious of your mad cooking skills!